solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot/docs/workshop/README.md

 This should open the dev server with a preview of the workshop guide on the specified local address.
 Simply open a browser and navigate to `http://localhost:5000` to view the content.

 **Note:** If you are currently viewing the repo from GitHub Codespaces, then you should already have the `mkdocs-material` package installed - and can go directly to step 2.

+(Optional) If you want to deploy the workshop guide to a live site, you can use the `mkdocs gh-deploy` command to push the content to a GitHub Pages site.